domenico-simone/website_traffic_analysis/README.md

   - missing files (for daily statistics)

 In the code included in this repository, these logs are written to a log file.
 This log file could be used as source for writing logs to an external db, although the logs could also be written during the execution of the scripts.

+**Scheduling**

+In the examples provided in this repository, a daily equivalent of hourly batches (n=24) is simulated in a single run [stg about file naming].
+In a real life scenario, one batch file per hour will be provided.
+These batch files should be processed with the logic implemented in the `hourly_stats.py` script as soon as they are received, while the logic implemented in the script `daily_stats.py` should be scheduled to run every 24 hours.
+If the whole procedure succeeds, the whole daily dataset could be deleted for storage purposes.

 ### Real-time streaming processing